St Edward's College

-St Edward's College, England is a co-educational Catholic school with academy status in the UK located in the Liverpool suburb of West Derby.
+St Edward's College is a co-educational Catholic school with academy status in the UK located in the Liverpool suburb of West Derby.
 Founded in 1853 as the Catholic Institute, the college was formerly a boys grammar school run by the Congregation of Christian Brothers, known widely as the Irish Christian Brothers.
-St Edward's College is heavily oversubscribed every year - being the most oversubscribed school in Liverpool.
+St Edward's College is heavily oversubscribed every year – being the most oversubscribed school in Liverpool.
 The College has a reputation as being one of the best schools in North West England.

 Admissions

-The school pupils are identifiable by the bright purple blazer that is part of the uniform for pupils in years 7 to 9.
-Years 10 and 11 both wear black blazers.
-For the sixth form, the college has recently adopted a 'work outfit' non-uniform code, where the students are able to choose their own clothes, as long as these are acceptable in a work environment.

 The school currently enrols 170 pupils each year, with 15 of these places being taken by choristers for the Liverpool Metropolitan Cathedral school choir.
 The admissions policy is a 'lottery' entry system.
 The school is heavily over-subscribed each year with 2015 being the year with the most applications.
 In 2015 there were over 900 applications for 150 places, making it the hardest secondary school in north-west England to gain entry to, with only 16% of applicants being successful.

 The school is situated on the south side of Queen's Drive (A5058), a half-mile east of the A57.

 The North Liverpool Extension Line railway once passed to the rear of the school, next to the playing fields.
-This line is now part of the Trans Pennine Trail and NCN Route 62.
-Liverpool Community College have a site on the opposite side of Queen's Drive-in Tuebrook, the former Millbank College of Commerce.
-Only 5 people who place this school second will ever get in so try to put it first.